DopierRex/OneNext/README.md

 # OneNext
  Add-on set of extra cores & options for Spectrum Next (ks1) / N-go

 A set of alternative cores and additional features from an edited NextZXOS menu configuration, it allows a selection of options from a customised default menu.
-This makes it possible to switch to a few extra machine/systems that can also run on the Spectrum Next and N-go FPGA, without having to select the core during boot up sequence.
-It resolves a deal of complexity for the average or casual user, the objective is to have additional features, available on just one SD card, with options selectable from a customised NextZXOS menu and already pre-configured (no SD card swapping, or having to use multiple SD cards).
+It makes it possible to select a few extra machine/systems that can run on the Spectrum Next and N-go FPGA, without having to select the core during the boot up sequence.
+This resolves a deal of complexity for the average or casual user, the objective is to have additional features, available on just one SD card, with options selectable from a customised NextZXOS menu and already pre-configured (no SD card swapping, or having to use multiple SD cards).

-Please be aware this is NOT an official Spectrum Next add-on package and in any way associated with SpecNext Ltd, supported by the Spectrum Next official distribution, or endorsed by Spectrum Next team.
+Please be aware this is NOT an official Spectrum Next add-on package and in any way associated with SpecNext Ltd, supported by the Spectrum Next official distribution, or endorsed by the Spectrum Next team.
 This project is solely inteded to demonstrate implementation of some of the many features available for the Spectrum Next, made by third parties, and provide easy access set-up.

 It is mainly for evaluation purposes, with the hope that it would make it easier to explore additional open-source features created by developers (FPGA cores/programs/tools), as well as to incourage more people to explore and learn about Spectrum Next development in general.

 The NextZXOS menu is edited with zxnext-menuedit, kindly created by em00k, David Saphier